xHammer419x/RPi-HomeLab/README.md

 Click _Choose Device_ and select your corresponding hardware model.
 Then, click _Choose OS_ and select the desired RPi OS.
 The recommended option for most computers is the **Raspberry Pi OS (64-bit)**.
 Then, select the removable media where you want to store the OS.
 Once these options have been selected, click **Next**.

 You will be prompted with a window asking if you want to customize your OS.
 Click **Edit Settings** and customize the settings accordingly.
-This will bring up the following window:
+This will bring up the following options:

 ![image](https://github.com/user-attachments/assets/6662ddac-86a4-4d3d-8d15-df1458ee594b)

-Since we are customizing our RPi with creating a home lab environment in mind,
+Under the _General_ tab , you can set and edit some items like your computer's hostname, username, password, and more.
+Under the _Services_ tab, you can opt to enable/disable SSH.
+Since we are customizing our RPi with creating a home lab environment in mind, go ahead and click the checkbox next to _Enable SSH_ and insure _Use password authentication_ is selected.
+There are also a few other options that you can opt for under the _Options_ tab.

+Once you have configured your settings accordingly, click **Save** and **Yes**, and **Yes** You'll be prompted with a warning about erasing data on your removable media.
+Remember to remove and/or backup any information that might be stored on the drive you are formatting.
+Once you have done so, click **Yes**.

 More documentation for the imaging process can be found [here](https://www.raspberrypi.com/documentation/computers/getting-started.html#installing-the-operating-system).